DADADESIGN-Berlin/PHPMiniFrame/README.md

 # PHPMiniFrame
 This is a minimal PHP framework for TYPO3 Prototyping.
-It's structure is related to the TYPO3 project extension Structure, so you can easily develope a prototype, that is perfectly prepared for integrating it into TYPO3.
+It's structure is related to a TYPO3 distribution, so it's easy to develope a prototype, that is perfectly prepared for TYPO3 Integration.